railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Point_of_Sale.rst

    *POS order view*

-There are three steps to make a complete sale order.
+There are three steps to make a complete sale order:
   - Select products, quantity, discount, etc.
   - Make payment with or without selecting cash registers.
   - Print receipt of the payment.

 There are thumbnails of Products on the right side of the screen.
-You can click on the product you want and that product will be added in your list which you can see on the up left corner of the screen.
+You can click on the product you are selling and that product will be added in your list which you can see on the up left corner of the screen.

 You can use the combinations of numbers with Qty, Disc and Price.
-If you want to add quantity then first you need to click on Qty button and press the numbers to enter the quantity.
-Same goes with Disc and Price.
-You can see it in the following screen.
+If you want to add quantity then first you need to click on **Qty** button and press the numbers to enter the quantity.
+Same goes with **Disc** and **Price** buttons.
+You can see it in the following screen:

 .. figure:: images/3_order_products.png
    :scale: 75